Will-Griffiths-Ireland/Memoria/README.md

 # Memoria
-## **Site Overview**
+## **Game Overview**

-This site is a demonstration of my Javascript skills, presented through an interactive website in HTML5 & CSS3
+This game is a demonstration of my Javascript skills, presented through an interactive website in pure HTML5 & CSS3.

-Memoria is a card based memory reaction game that aims to be family friendly.
+Memoria is a vibrant card based memory reaction game that aims to be family friendly.
-The game uses a combination of card themes and colors ​
+The game uses a combination of card themes with distinctive iconography ​